-In 2013, the CITY began offering customers free toilet leak dye tablets available at City Hall, the Utility Office and the Library.
-This continued in 2023 and will be offered in 2024.
-The CITY's website advertised the EPA's WaterSense "Fix a Leak Week" which gives tips on checking for and fixing leaks.
+Since 2013, the CITY has offered customers free toilet leak dye tablets at City Hall, the Utility Office and the Library.
+The CITY's website has also advertised the EPA's WaterSense "Fix a Leak Week", which gives tips on checking for and fixing leaks.
 (Appendix D)

-The CITY has implemented the Cross Connection Inspection Program that was mandated by the DNR for commercial and industrial customers and has been inspecting residential customers since 2012 when meters are replaced or when answering a customer service call.
-In 2023 there were 949 residential inspections conducted.
-The CITY began documenting if customers are operating water softeners or have removed or disconnected the unit.
-Since March 2012, Utility personnel that perform meter pulls have documented whether softeners have been disconnected or removed from residences.
-They have found over 90% of softeners were not in use.
-In 2005 and 2009 when Milwaukee water was delivered to Utility customers on various sides of the continental divide, letters were sent to customers that provided information regarding the changes in water, including water hardness data and encouraged customers to disconnect their softeners.
-Based on estimates and an average softener regeneration of once a week, the average residential customer would save over 2600 gallons per year.
-(Appendix E) Realized in 2011, because of variables such as weather, occupancy rates, economic conditions and the fact that meters are read guarterly in thousandgallon increments, it is difficult to provide an actual water savings disconnection of water softeners.
-Hydrant flushing water usage had reduced since we began this program (Appendix E).
+The CITY has implemented the Cross Connection Inspection Program that was mandated by the DNR for commercial and industrial customers.
+Since 2012, the CITY has been inspecting residential customers when meters are replaced or when answering customer service calls.
+In 2023 there were 627 residential inspections conducted.
+Since March 2012, Utility personnel have documented, during meter pulls, whether softeners have been disconnected or removed from residences.
+They found over 90% of softeners were no longer in use.
+In 2005 and 2009 when Milwaukee water was delivered to Utility customers on various sides of the continental divide, letters were sent to customers that provided information regarding the changes in water.
+This data included water hardness and encouraged customers to disconnect their softeners.
+Based on estimates and an average softener regeneration of once a week, the average residential customer would save over 2,600 gallons per year (Appendix E).
+Variables such as weather, occupancy rates, economic conditions and the fact that meters are read quarterly in thousand-gallon increments, it is difficult to provide actual water savings in relation to water softener disconnection.
+Further, hydrant flushing water usage has been reduced since beginning this program (Appendix E).
 A 5 Year Water Use Analysis is listed in Appendix E.

-The CITY became a member of the Alliance for Water Efficiency in 2013 and began using the AWE tracking tool to monitor conservation efforts.
-The Utility teamed with the Energy Efficiency Program's Focus on Energy, sponsored by WE Energies to provided residential citizens with a no-cost energy savings program that provided high efficiency faucet aerators, showerheads, kitchen flop aerators, insulation of hot and cold water heater pipes and water heater temperature setback assistance.
-The results were impressive with 943 homes responding to the program for a total water savings of 5,772,429 gallons.
+In 2013 the CITY became a member of the Alliance for Water Efficiency (AWE) and began using the AWE tracking tool to monitor conservation efforts.
+The Utility teamed with the Energy Efficiency Program's Focus on Energy.
+This program, sponsored by WE Energies, provided residential citizens with no-cost energy savings on high efficiency faucet aerators, showerheads, kitchen flop aerators, insulation of hot and cold water heater pipes and water heater temperature setback assistance.